How To Find The Abundance Of 3 Isotopes

 The development of mass spectrometry played a crucial role in the advancement of isotope analysis.
 The first mass spectrometer was built by Francis Aston in 1919, who used it to identify and measure the abundances of various isotopes.
 Aston's work earned him the Nobel Prize in Chemistry in 1922.
 Over the years, mass spectrometry techniques have been refined and improved, leading to more accurate and sensitive measurements of isotope abundances.

 Early mass spectrometers were bulky and complex, limiting their widespread use.
-However, technological advancements in electronics, vacuum systems, and detector technologies have led to the development of more compact and user-friendly instruments.
+That said, technological advancements in electronics, vacuum systems, and detector technologies have led to the development of more compact and user-friendly instruments.
 Today, mass spectrometers are used in a wide range of fields, including environmental science, geology, medicine, and forensics.

 Mass Spectrometry: The Primary Tool